 5. Afraid of Having Food Stuck

-6. Afraid of Having them For A Long Time
+6. Fear of Having Braces For A Long Time

-As a leading New York orthodontist, Dr. Schulhof also provides braces.
+As a leading New York orthodontist, Dr. Schulhof also provides clear aligners.
 These supports will prove to be invaluable in straightening crooked smiles and relieving the pain associated with compacted teeth.
 Contact us today and start an amazing journey to a beautiful new smile.

 The Schulhof Center for Cosmetic Orthodontics

 400 Kinderkamack Rd.

 Oradell, NJ 07649

 Overcome Your Fear of Having Braces in 2020 | EASY FACTS